usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 ## Properties

 After all parameters are defined, a control may be provided with a set of `<prop>` elements, each one of which specifies a single *property*, representing a name-value pair, in OSCAL.
-The particular meaning of each property is subject to definition by its originator (who defines the name and namespace and attributes the semantics), as interpreted by recipients in their own operational (semantic) context -- and is therefore subject to *negotiation*, *contracting*, and ultimately to *standardization* (external specification by third parties).
-Industry-standard names and value spaces for common properties -- along with technological platforms for validating them -- are being defined to help OSCAL developers and consumers leverage their common work, while also rapidly exploring and describing the problem space.
+The particular meaning of each property is subject to definition by its originator (who defines the name, namespace and intended use), as interpreted by recipients in their own operational (semantic) context -- and is therefore subject to *negotiation*, *contracting*, and ultimately to *standardization* (external specification by third parties).
+Industry-standard names and value spaces for common properties -- along with technological platforms for validating them -- are being defined to help OSCAL developers and consumers leverage their common work, while also exploring and describing the problem space.

 {{<highlight xml "nowrap=false" >}}
 <prop name="label" value="AC-1"/>